-The German postal service (Deutsche Post) has undergone dramatic changes since the days of the old federal Bundespost that existed until 1994.
+The German postal service (Deutsche Post) has undergone dramatic changes since the privatization of the old state-owned Bundespost that existed until 1994.

 The old government-run German postal service, established in 1947, was known as the Deutsche Bundespost after 1950.
-It was organized along the lines of the traditional PTT model (postal, telegraph, telephone) found in most European countries.
+It was organized along the lines of the traditional PTT model (postal, telegraph, telephone) found in most European countries at that time.
 Up into the mid and late 1990s, a trip to a German post office still revealed remnants of the old PTT style post office, with special counters for various services and phone booths for making long distance calls.

 After German reunification in 1990, the eastern and western post offices were merged into the Bundespost, but the move to privatization was already beginning.
 In 1995 the old postal, telecommunications and banking divisions became separate companies: Deutsche Post AG (the old “yellow” gelbe Post), Deutsche Telekom AG and Deutsche Postbank AG.
 Headquartered in the 41-story Post Tower in Bonn, the Deutsche Post AG has entered the 21st century with major changes in the way it delivers the mail and deals with customers.